xiaoronglv/CKAD-exercises/a.core_concepts.md

 ### Create a busybox pod (using kubectl command) that runs the command "env".
 Run it and see the output

+> ⚠: it's the command, not the argument.

 <details><summary>show</summary>
 <p>